 - spectacular gorges, ravines & waterfalls

 - epic views of Lake Taupō & Tongariro National Park

 - flowing singletrack on free-draining, all-seasons terrain

 - water taxi ride on the big blue lake

 - fun family options

 The westernmost section, Waihaha, requires both a shuttle drop-off and boat pick-up.
-The other two sections – the Kawakawa and W2K – can be combined for a 33km end-to-end ride, with the option of adding in the awesome 9.5km Headland Loop.
+The other three link up so can be ridden in various ways, although it's logical to ride the Otaketake–K2K Loop then the W2K including the awesome 9.5km Headland Loop.

 Kinloch is the main transport hub for adventures on the trail.
-Transport logistics may seen tricky but do not be deterred.
-This trail offers some spectacular riding and is well worth the effort and outlay.
+Transport for a through-ride on the Waihaha section may seem like a hassle, but do not be deterred.
+This section offers some spectacular riding and is well worth the effort and outlay.

 30km, Grade 3/intermediate, 4–5 hours